LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 | `WatchApp` | `com.TEAMID.loopkit.Loop.LoopWatch` |
 | `WatchAppExtension` | `com.TEAMID.loopkit.Loop.LoopWatch.watchkitextension` |

-!!! warning "Loop dev Builders"
-    The name and identifier for "`Small Status Widget`" has been renamed to "`Loop Widget Extension`".
-This only affects those using the dev branch until the next release.
-At that time, this table will be updated.

-    If you are building with the dev branch, follow the directions at [One-Time Changes](../gh-actions/build-dev-browser.md#one-time-changes).

 ### :material-dots-triangle: Substep 7.2 for Step 7

 > Next section, Add or Review Configuration for `Loop Identifier`, is :material-dots-triangle: Substep 2 out of 2 for Step 7.

 > This should only be needed one time, unless the developers add or modify an identifier.

-> For example going from version 3.2.x to version 3.3 or higher requires this to be repeated.
-There will be clear instructions on to [update page](gh-update.md#how-to-update-or-rebuild){: target="_blank" } when you need to do this.
+This happened between version 3.2 and version 3.4.

 ### Add or Review Configuration for `Loop Identifier`

 ??? abstract "Section Summary (click to open/close)"
     Note 1 - If you previously built with Xcode, the `Names` listed below may be different, but the `Identifiers` will match.
-A table was provided above that lists both `Names` and `Identifiers`.
 The Add Identifier Action that you completed above generates 6 identifiers, but only 4 need to be modified as indicated in this step.
+A table, provided above, lists both `Names` and `Identifiers` for all 6 if you are interested.

     Note 2 - Depending on your build history, you may find some of the Identifiers already have your "App Group" and you are just verifying the status.